nyc-sea-lions-2015/sakura-challenge/README.md

 This is because the Sakura grows without bound, and since your branches replicate like bunnies, it's easy to overwhelm your computer.

-Fix this by having a `maxBranches` instance variable on `Sakura` global variable and keeping track objects that have been created.
+Fix this by having a `maxBranches` instance variable on `Sakura` and keeping track of how many `Branch`es have been created.
 Stop sprouting branches if you have more than a million of them.

-## 4. Draw your sakura ##
+## 5. Draw your sakura ##

 To draw our tree, we're going to draw one line for each `Branch`.
 The line's width will be defined by the `Branch`'s `thickness`, its length will be defined by the `Branch`'s length,